-Table Table 2B-Special provisions for certain offices Item Column 1 Column 2 Office Special provision 19 Administrative Appeals Tribunal (AAT) (former member, MRT), and AAT (former member, RRT) This instrument applies to a full-time office holder of the AAT who is a former member of the MRT or the RRT and is covered by item 5 of Schedule 9 to the Tribunals Amalgamation Act 2015 (i.e. for the remaining balance of the former member's term of appointment that commenced before 1 July 2015).
-20 Temporary Classifier If a person is appointed to the Classification Board as a Temporary Classifier, a daily fee of \$576 is payable to the person, in lieu of other provisions in this Part.
-The conditions for payment of the daily fee are as set out in Part 4 of the Remuneration Tribunal (Remuneration and Allowances for Holders of Part-time Public Office) Determination 2019.
+Table 2B-Special provisions for certa in offices Item Column 1 Column 2 Office Special provision 13 Temporary Classifier If a person is appointed to the Classification Board as a Temporary Classifier, a daily fee of \$576 is payable to the person, in lieu of other provisions in this Part.
+The conditions for payment of the daily fee are as set out in Part 4 of the Remuneration Tribunal (Remuneration and Allowances for Holders of Part-time Public Office) Determination 2021.
 The following do not apply to the person: (a) Part 5 of this instrument; (b) the Remuneration Tribunal (Recreation Leave for Holders of Relevant Offices) Determination 2018 (or any determination that supersedes that determination); (c) the Remuneration Tribunal (Compensation for Loss of Office for Holders of Certain Public Offices) Determination 2018 (or any determination that supersedes that determination).
+14 Chief Executive Officer, National Disability Insurance Scheme Launch Transition Agency Mr Martin Hoffman will receive an additional fixed loading of \$166,260 per year, until 3 November 2022.
+15 Chief Executive Officer, Australian Research Council Total remuneration for Professor Sue Thomas is \$489,790 per year, until 2 July 2022.
+16 National Skills Commissioner Mr Adam Boyton will receive an additional fixed loading of \$27,700 per year, for the initial term of his appointment, until 12 October 2025.
+17 Chief Executive Officer, Food Standards Australia New Zealand Total remuneration for Mr Mark Booth is \$369,550 per year.